VanAndelInstitute/slinky/README.md

 sl$download(type = "expression", level="3")
 ```

-You will likely also want the metadata describing the instances in that file.
+You will also need the metadata describing the instances in that file.
 You could download it yourself, but note that the slinky package will fetch it automatically if and when it needs it, and even try to place it in the package installation directory so it is there the next time.
 (If it cannot be moved to that directory due to permission issues, it will just be left in your current working directory.
 The `slinky` package also checks in the current working directory for the file before downloading it again.)

 ```{r, echo=TRUE, message=F, warning=F, eval=FALSE}
 sl$download(type = "info")
 ```

 Details on the LINCS data files are available here: https://docs.google.com/document/d/1q2gciWRhVCAAnlvF2iRLuJ7whrGP6QjpsCMq1yWz7dU